 Yakko: You should see how he brushes his teeth.

-And, in Count Duckula, they spend 1/10th of the episode just getting ready for a single pun.
+- In Count Duckula, they spend 1/10th of an episode getting ready for a single pun.

 - The Tick episode "The Tick Loves Santa" involves a department-store Santa who turns evil and gets superpowers... one of which is that electricity causes him to produce clones.
 This is such a ridiculously specific series of events that it could only have been done deliberately to set up a joke during the final fight... which takes place in a power plant.

 Tick: (about to be crushed under an oncoming wave of thousands of Santa clones) It's a Yule tide!!!

 - A Foster's Home for Imaginary Friends short has Coco - who, as usual, is only capable of saying her name.
 Throughout the episode, she is slowly joined by a group of imaginary friends who themselves only say one thing: a disgruntled "Nuts", a pirate who yells "Arr!", a pink thing who sings "Faa~", and another who mutters "Lingfrom".
 At the end, they are joined by a two-headed friend who points to his companion and states, "This guy".
 Bloo is almost immediately hit by a falling cocos nucifera drupe seemingly materializing from the ether.